Contents

 3.2 B1/B2 and Other Visas

-The filing of an immigrant petition does not automatically make an applicant ineligible for other types of visas, such as B1/B2.
+The filing of an immigrant petition or an immigrant visa application does not automatically make an applicant ineligible for other types of visas, such as B1/B2.[28]
 But the applicant must affirmatively prove that his or her activities in the U.S. will be consistent with what is allowed for that visa, and that he or she does not intend to use the visa to enter and reside in the United States.
-And, if required for the visa category, the applicant must affirmatively prove an unabandoned foreign residence.
-[29] A B1/B2 visa should be denied if the applicant’s “true intent is to remain in the United States until such a time as an immigrant visa … becomes available.”[30]
-In the past, the State Department has made similar announcements regarding other types of nonimmigrant visas.[31]
+And, if required for the visa category, the applicant must affirmatively prove an unabandoned foreign residence.[29]
+A B1/B2 visa should be denied if the applicant’s “true intent is to remain in the United States until such a time as an immigrant visa … becomes available.”[30]

-3.3 Entering the U.S. as a Visitor When Engaged or Married to a U.S. Citizen
+3.3 Entering the U.S. as a Visitor When Engaged or Married to a U.S. Citizen or Lawful Permanent Resident

-• renewing a relationship with the prospective spouse.[34]
+- To renew a relationship with the prospective spouse.[35]

-Still, as a practical matter, once a foreign national is engaged or married to a U.S. citizen or has begun the process to get an immigrant or K visa, it may be difficult to be granted a B1/B2 visa and be admitted to the U.S. as a visitor by a CBP inspector.
+Still, as a practical matter, once a foreign national is engaged or married to a U.S. citizen or lawful permanent resident or has begun the process to get an immigrant or K visa, it may be difficult to be granted a B1/B2 visa and be admitted to the U.S. as a visitor by a CBP inspector.
 Some applicants seek B1/B2 visas to “jump the line,” i.e., move to the U.S. without waiting the 6-12 months or so it may take to get the immigrant or K visa.
 Consular officers are on the alert for such cases.

 In situations where the U.S. citizen resides abroad with a foreign national whose I-130 or immigrant visa application is pending, the keys to successfully entering the U.S. with a B1/B2 visa are often:

-1. Be ready to tell the CBP officer the specific reason for your U.S. trip.
+- Be ready to tell the CBP officer the specific reason for your U.S. trip.

-2. Carry an itinerary for a round-trip ticket to the U.S. for a limited period consistent with your reason for travel.
+- Carry an itinerary for a round-trip ticket to the U.S. for a limited period consistent with your reason for travel.
 (Also make sure that you are spending more time outside the U.S. than in the U.S. while you are waiting for your immigrant visa.)

-3. Be ready to explain to the CBP officer (and to show supporting evidence) that both of you are employed abroad (if applicable) and have a home that you own or rent abroad that you will be returning to.
+- Be ready to explain to the CBP officer (and to show supporting evidence) that both of you are employed abroad (if applicable) and have a home that you own or rent abroad that you will be returning to.

-4. If you have already been issued an appointment notice for your immigrant visa application at a U.S. Consulate, carry that.
+- If you have already been issued an appointment notice for your immigrant visa application at a U.S. Consulate, carry that.

-5. Be 100% truthful with the CBP officer.
+- Be 100% truthful with the CBP officer.

 3.4 Avoiding Misrepresentations